 The virtual seminars served as a functional platform to exchange ideas and develop a comprehensive, practical framework for measures to address the diverse needs of the different communities that surfaced after the pandemic hit.

-Over 500,000 middle-income group households (M40) have reportedly fallen into the B40 category since the beginning of the pandemic.
-Last September, Prime Minister Datuk Seri Ismail Sabri Yaakob said the shift represented some 20% of the M40 group.
+Over 500,000 middle-income group households (M40) have reportedly fallen into the B40 category since the pandemic’s beginning.
+Last September, Prime Minister Datuk Seri Ismail Sabri Yaakob said the shift represented 20% of the M40 group.

 Based on the symposiums’ findings, RYTHM has developed a Position Paper on the critical issues uncovered.
-The Foundation proposes medium- to long-term solutions in the paper that will be presented to the local government in the hope that the recommendations are adopted into the 12th Malaysia Plan (2021-2025) to mitigate the impact of the pandemic on vulnerable groups.
+The Foundation proposes medium- to long-term solutions in the paper to the local government in the hope that the recommendations are adopted into the 12th Malaysia Plan (2021-2025) to mitigate the impact of the pandemic on vulnerable groups.

-In her message accompanying the report, RYTHM Chairperson Datin Sri Umayal Eswaran said, “We need to ramp up our efforts to reach the most vulnerable communities.
+RYTHM Chairperson Datin Sri Umayal Eswaran said in her message accompanying the report, “We need to ramp up our efforts to reach the most vulnerable communities.
 The private sector, civil society organisations, NGOs and other stakeholders must complement the government’s efforts.
 Only time will tell if we will ever fully recover (from the pandemic), but we must ensure that possibility.

 “It is my heartfelt wish that by presenting this position paper, we can move forward taking proactive action to create the most benefit for our communities,” she added.